Michadelic/GarageCards/README.md

     npm run lint
     ```

+## Deployment

+The app can be run locally with the UI5 tooling as described above or on SAP Cloud Platform.
+To deploy the app to SAP Cloud Platform, create an empty MTA project and add this project as an HTML module.

 For more build and development options please see: [UI5 Build and Development Tooling](https://github.com/SAP/ui5-tooling)

 ## Support

-This repository is based on the [OpenUI5 template demo apps](https://openui5.hana.ondemand.com/#/demoapps) and updated regularly with our latest recommendations.
+This repository is based on the [OpenUI5 template demo apps](https://openui5.hana.ondemand.com/#/demoapps) and enriched with custom features.
-If you found a bug, please create an [OpenUI5 issue](https://github.com/sap/openui5/issues).
+The codebase is published for demostration purposes.
+If you found a bug, and you would like to fix it, please create a Pull Request.
 Thank you!